Kartik9250/Fall_detection/readme.md

 - **Piezo Buzzer:** An Piezo buzzer is used to generate an audible alert in case of a fall detection.
 It produces a continuous sound to attract the attention of people nearby.

 - **Event Cancellation Button:** The event cancellation button is a momentary push-button that allows the user to manually stop the buzzer in the event of a false alarm or after a fall detection.

-- (to do)**Battery and Power Supply Circuit:** The fall detection device requires a stable power supply, typically provided by a rechargeable battery.
-A power supply circuit is necessary to regulate the voltage and ensure the proper functioning of the device.

 - **ESP32 WiFi Connectivity:** The ESP32 Fall Detection Device is equipped with built-in WiFi capabilities.
 It uses this WiFi connectivity to communicate with the Twilio cloud services and send SMS alerts.
 With the Twilio integration, the fall detection device can benefit from a robust cloud communication platform to ensure reliable and efficient SMS delivery to the emergency contacts in case of a fall.